Jeremy Pena Player Props: Astros vs. Mets

 Jeremy Pena At The Plate

-- In 28.4% of his games this year, Pena has picked up at least one RBI.
-In seven of those games (10.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Pena has an RBI in 19 of 68 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 29 of 68 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.